 Should I Switch Treatments?

 If you are currently using Neutrogena Hydro Boost Water Gel and are not noticing any dryness or irritation then you can safely continue to use this product.
+After all, its formula doesn’t contain skin and eye irritant ingredients.
+Hopefully it also doesn’t do anything bad for your skin, such as clog pores or cause even more extra dry skin.
 However, symptoms such as cracks and poor sebum production will only manifest after extended use.

 Neutrogena has a fantastic reputation for high quality products which are as safe as they are effective.
-Yet, if you want to guarantee that you’ll never see any adverse effects then invest in their fantastic gel cream.
-If any dryness manifests than you are having an adverse reaction to the hyaluronic component.
+But if you want to guarantee that you’ll never see any adverse effects, then invest in their fantastic gel cream.
+If any dryness manifests, you are having an adverse reaction to the hyaluronic component.

 If you prefer the feel of the water gel, then see if a cosmetic professional will let you do a patch test before buying to ensure no redness or irritation occurs.

 The Winner – Which Neutrogena Hydro Boost is Best